small0live/bots-research/README.md

 The repository contains both data and code files.
 Data files are in csv format.
 Code is in either R or Jupyter Notebook for Python file type.

+The data files contain information about 608 GitHub repos sampled from a data set that was collected from the GitHub API in 2017.
+The data variables in each file were computed at the repo level.
+No individual user data is included in these files.
+The repos represented in this data set were created in January 2016.
+The data have been aggregated over a period of 13 months.

 ### Data